-This might be attributed to the fact that \PL inbetween worked for decades in physics (and especially optics) only before returning to mathematics while teaching and advising Klein in physics and mathematics.
-It was Klein in conjunction with Clebsch to summarize at least some of Pl{\"u}cker's late and more systematic results on line geometry {\cite{plueckerNG:1868}}, based on existing manuscripts and on the outline originating from \PL while \PL himself only had time to publish two late presentations in 1865/66 on generalizations of lines to 'Complexe', 'Dynamen' and their tremendous use for physics before his death in 1868.
-For example, the treatment of oval surfaces in relation to generating line sets can be found in \cite{klein:1928} (see e.g. ch.
-II, \S\S 4--6).
-Some very powerful consequences with respect to dynamics, differential geometry and cones have been given and appreciated by Clebsch in {\cite{clebsch:1869}}\ldots} -- the difference is the necessary switch towards using lines instead of only points (even if accompanied by planes) as the underlying base elements of space where people perform all kinds of analysis in 'space-time', even in terms of very sophisticated concepts of differential geometry (see e.g. \cite{percacci:1986}) which -- in our opinion -- hide more physics behind formal mathematics than they are able to show or describe.
+This might be attributed to the fact that \PL inbetween worked for decades in physics (and especially optics) only, before returning during the mid 1860s to mathematics while advising Klein in physics and mathematics.
+It was Klein in conjunction with Clebsch to summarize at least some of Pl{\"u}cker's late and more systematic results on line geometry {\cite{plueckerNG:1868}}, based on existing manuscripts and on the outline originating from \PL, while \PL himself only had time to publish two late presentations on generalizations of lines to 'Complexe', 'Dynamen' and their tremendous use for physics before his death.
+For example, the treatment of oval surfaces in relation to generating line sets can be found in \cite{klein:1928} (see e.g.~ch.~II, \S\S 4--6) or some very powerful consequences with respect to dynamics, differential geometry and cones have been given by Clebsch in {\cite{clebsch:1869}}\ldots} -- the difference is the necessary switch towards using lines instead of only points (even if accompanied by planes and duality) as the underlying base elements of space where people perform all kinds of analysis in 'space-time', even in terms of very sophisticated concepts of differential geometry (see e.g.~\cite{percacci:1986}) which -- in our opinion -- hide more physics behind formal mathematics than they are able to show or describe.